wnstn/winstonhearn-current/content/wrote/2019/perpetuating-harm.md

 linked_book: "building-access"
 ---

 I've been thinking about the people that use the websites I build.
-I've been thinking about them, because I've been learning how much who they are differs from who I imagine them to be.
+I've been thinking about them, because I've been learning how much _who they are_ differs from _who I imagine them to be_.
 This gap, between who I build for and who actually exists in the real world is a failure on my part, and, I've learned recently, a failure not limited to me.

 I've started reading this book, _Building Access_, which is best described by Aimi Hamraie, the author, in her introduction: